boldlink/terraform-aws-ec2/tests/supportingResources/README.md

   * Install with `brew install tflint`
   * Manually use via pre-commit

+## Third party software
+This repository uses third party software:
+* [pre-commit](https://pre-commit.com/) - Used to help ensure code and documentation consistency
+  * Install with `brew install pre-commit`
+  * Manually use with `pre-commit run`
+* [terraform 0.14.11](https://releases.hashicorp.com/terraform/0.14.11/) For backwards compatibility we are using version 0.14.11 for testing making this the min version tested and without issues with terraform-docs.
+* [terraform-docs](https://github.com/segmentio/terraform-docs) - Used to generate the [Inputs](#Inputs) and [Outputs](#Outputs) sections
+  * Install with `brew install terraform-docs`
+  * Manually use via pre-commit
+* [tflint](https://github.com/terraform-linters/tflint) - Used to lint the Terraform code
+  * Install with `brew install tflint`
+  * Manually use via pre-commit

 ### Supporting resources:

 The example stacks are used by BOLDLink developers to validate the modules by building an actual stack on AWS.

 Some of the modules have dependencies on other modules (ex.
-Ec2 instance depends on the VPC) so we create them first and use data sources on the examples to use the stacks.
+Ec2 instance depends on the VPC module) so we create them first and use data sources on the examples to use the stacks.

 Any supporting resources will be available on the `tests/supportingResources` and the lifecycle is managed by the `Makefile` targets.

+Resources on the `tests/supportingResources` folder are not intended for demo or actual implementation purposes, and can be used for reference.

 ### Makefile
 The makefile contained in this repo is optimized for linux paths and the main purpose is to execute testing for now.